Peace Ship: Background

 In early 1915, Ford began to express pacifist sentiments publicly and to denounce the ongoing war in Europe.
-Later that year, American peace activist Louis P. Lochner and Hungarian journalist Rosika Schwimmer approached Ford, now commonly recognized as a pacifist, with a proposal to launch an amateur diplomatic mission to Europe to broker an end to World War I. Schwimmer claimed to possess diplomatic correspondence that proved that the European powers were willing to negotiate, which was an outright fabrication.
+Ford made an announcement to the press that he would fund an effective peace initiative that would assist in mediating and ending World War I. He principally offered one million and later increased it to ten million dollars.
+Rosika Schwimmer, Hungarian activist, heard the news through a colleague, Louis P. Lochner, fellow feminist, pacifist, and acting secretary of the International Federation of Students, who soon set up a meeting.
+By November, Lochner and Schwimmer approached Ford, now commonly recognized as a pacifist, with a proposal to launch an amateur diplomatic mission to Europe to broker an end to World War I. Known as a radical, Schwimmer was well respected on the Eastern European front, accredited with the founding of the Women’s Peace Party, the Campaign for World Government, and the International Criminal Court as well as participating in various international conferences.
+This project aligned with her her known projections and ambitions.
+Schwimmer claimed to possess diplomatic correspondence that proved that the European powers were willing to negotiate, which was an outright fabrication.
 Nevertheless, Ford agreed to finance a peace campaign.

 Ford initially sought President Woodrow Wilson's endorsement of his diplomatic undertaking.
 Ford and Lochner secured a meeting with Wilson at the White House and proposed for Wilson to commission Ford's mission to Europe officially.
 Although Wilson was sympathetic to Ford's aims, he declined the offer on the ground that the venture was most unlikely to succeed.

 Disappointed by Wilson's response, Ford told Lochner that Wilson was a "small man."

 Ford was undeterred by Wilson's refusal to endorse the expedition and planned it as a private delegation to Europe.
 On 24 November 1915, he announced to a New York City press conference that he had chartered the ocean liner Oscar II for a diplomatic mission to Europe, and he invited the most prominent pacifists of the age to join him.
 Among those invited were Jane Addams, William Jennings Bryan, Thomas Edison, and John Wanamaker.

 Addams, Bryan, Edison, and Wanamaker all declined.
 However, a number of noted peace activists joined the voyage, such as suffragette Inez Milholland and publisher S. S. McClure.
 Also aboard the ship were more than 40 reporters and Ford's friend, Rev. Samuel Marquis.